2018–19 Armenian First League

 The 2018–19 Armenian First League season was the 27th since its establishment.
 The season was launched on August 6, 2018, and concluded on June 13, 2019.
-Although Junior Sevan were reigned as champions, however, they did not gain promotion to the 2019–20 Armenian Premier League, due to not meeting the requirements of the Football Federation of Armenia to take part at the Armenian Premier League competition.
+Junior Sevan were reigned as champions, however, they did not gain promotion to the 2019–20 Armenian Premier League, due to not meeting the requirements of the Football Federation of Armenia to take part at the Armenian Premier League competition.
 Instead, runners-up Yerevan gained promotion, as they met the above-mentioned requirements.

 Team changes

 5 new teams have joined the 2018–19 Armenian First League season: